Lawn-to-Garden Incentive (L2G) Program Design Requirements

 The Irrigation System

 Effective July 1, 2018 all Lawn to Garden projects must be watered using an efficient irrigation method.
-Existing traditional sprinkler systems will be required to be upgraded to a drip system or must be capped.
+Existing traditional sprinkler systems will be required to be upgraded to high efficiency sprinkler heads, a drip system or capped for hand watering.
 Traditional systems that are capped must be hand-watered.
 For those choosing to upgrade their irrigation system, there will be special exceptions for the use of other efficient irrigation methods such as bubblers and micro spray for certain shrubs, trees and uniform groundcovers.
 All exceptions will be made at the discretion of the Long Beach Water Department.

 Examples of water-efficient irrigation systems include: